bugzilla/bugzilla/docs/en/rst/api/core/v1/user.rst

 **ids**            array    Additional IDs of users to update.
 **names**          array    Additional login names of users to update. full_name          string   The new name of the user. email              string   The email of the user.
-Note that email used to
+Also note that you can only
-                            login to bugzilla.
-Also note that you can only update one user at a time when changing the login name / email.
+                            update one user at a time when changing the login name / email.
 (An error will be thrown if you try to update this field for multiple users at once.)